Lead Generation

 Marketing Qualified Leads (MQL) are the leads that have just entered the funnel.
 They’ve given you their contact information, but that might be the most they’ve done.
 Your marketing team will reach out with a series of emails to warm them toward looking at some valuable and informative content or maybe even booking a call.
 At this stage, you’re practicing inbound strategies to give them all the information they need to make a choice.
 There’s no overt pitching.

 Sales Qualified Leads (SQL) are those that need a nudge.
 They may have already downloaded all your free resources, had a sales call to discuss options and rates, and they may have even had a trial or free sample of your service.
-Now, they just need a little extra attention to convert.
-Your sales department handles these leads.
-SQLs are the last phase in the funnel that leads to conversions.
+Now, they just need a little extra attention to

 This evaluation process is crucial for businesses that have separate sales teams that are not necessarily responsible for lead generation or lead generation activities.
 The purpose of qualifying leads is to understand which leads to send to the sales team.